poonwu/test-markdown/README.md

 | FROM_EMAIL                 | The from email to use when sending out the emails                                                                                                                                                                                                  | admin@sunshot.com                                |

-Other than default server configurations, some sensitive configurations must be set explicitly as environment variables (see `env_sample`).
+Other than above configurations, some sensitive configurations must be set explicitly as environment variables.

-The followings are the required environment variables:
+The followings are the configurable environment variables:

 |                      |                                              |
 |----------------------|----------------------------------------------|